bvankat/nebrasketball/bracket-notes.md

 #### Bart Torvik
 - Predictive
+- How's it different from Kenpom?
+T-Rank has a wider spread between the top and bottom teams, partly because Kenpom caps margin of victory.
+T-Rank excludes garbage time by no longer adjusting the game efficiency scores when the outcome is assured.
+T-Rank has a slight recency bias and slightly discounts blowouts in extreme mismatches. ([Explainer](https://adamcwisports.blogspot.com/p/every-possession-counts.html))
 - Added to team sheets for 2024-25 season to replace Sagarin ratings.
 (Sagarin retired after 2023 season)
 - [LINK](https://barttorvik.com/)